crunaprotocol/cruna-protocol/README.md

 ERC-6551 defines a system which assigns EVM-compatible accounts to all non-fungible tokens.
 These token bound accounts allow NFTs to own assets and interact with applications, without requiring changes to existing smart contracts or infrastructure.

-While the ERC-6551 standard is a significant step forward in the evolution of NFTs, it lacks a critical component: security.
-The standard does not specify any security requirements for the NFT to whom the account is bound.
-This omission leaves the NFT vulnerable to unauthorized access and misuse, undermining the security of the entire system.
+While the ERC-6551 standard represents a groundbreaking advancement in the functionality of NFTs, enabling them to own assets and engage with applications directly, it focuses on interoperability and functionality rather than specifying security protocols.
+This focus on broadening the capabilities of NFTs opens up discussions on enhancing security measures to ensure that these token-bound accounts are safeguarded against unauthorized access, complementing the ERC-6551's innovative approach with robust security solutions.

 Cruna Vault is specially designed to work with ERC-6551 wallets, a new way for NFTs to manage digital assets seamlessly.